GroundAura/Object-Categorization-Framework/docs/wiki/Keyword-Reference.md

   - `OCF_ActiVein_Mineral` – A minable deposit of minerals, such as ore, gems, or stone.

+  - `OCF_ActiVein_Relic` – A minable deposit of relics, such as a fossil or rubble dig site.

 - ~~`OCF_ActiWater` – Water.~~ **UNUSED**

 - `OCF_FlorCoinpile` – A harvestable pile of coins.